 By Debbie Carson, Associate Editor

-Noosh, a San Francisco restaurant opening its doors for business, has already generated a lot of buzz, as much for its Mediterranean-style food and attractive décor as for its next-generation technologies.
+Noosh, a San Francisco restaurant that just recently opened its doors for business, has already generated a lot of buzz, as much for its Mediterranean-style food and attractive décor as for its next-generation technologies.
 In a city where many restaurants are experimenting with cutting-edge technologies, including tableside paying solutions, food preparation systems, serving automation kiosks, and robotics of various types, Noosh is blazing some new trails of its own.

 For starters, Noosh is equipped with four high-powered wireless access points.
 These access points are designed to handle even the most extreme internet demands.
 In fact, each access point can handle the bandwidth capacity of upwards of 500 mobile devices at the same time, all but ensuring there will never be any impedance on service quality.